Parenting

 Shared Care (Equal Time)

-There is an increasing trend, particularly with school aged children, towards a shared care arrangement where the child will spend equal time with each parent.
-This often takes the form or a full week about with each parent.
+There is an increasing trend, particularly with school-aged children, towards a shared care arrangement where the child will spend equal time with each parent.
+This often takes the form of a full week with each parent.
 Holidays are also shared 50/50 though the stays may be extended to allow for travelling.

-Sometimes, shared care is not a practical and the Court must consider a child living with one parent and spending Substantial and Significant Time with the other parent.
+Sometimes, shared care is not practical, or developmentally appropriate and the Court must consider a child living with one parent and spending substantial and significant time with the other parent where it is safe to do so.

 Substantial and Significant Time